Dental Implants – Hoover, AL

 Restore The Root, Not Only the Crown

 While dentures and dental bridges help prevent shifting teeth by filling the space left behind after tooth loss, they won’t necessarily address the underlying restorative problems that can still develop.
 For example, only dental implants can stimulate bone tissue, which keeps your biting force strong.
 When you visit Dr. Moulton for care, he’ll make sure that your implant’s restoration is crafted to your exact specifications.
-Whether you need to replace one tooth or all the teeth in your smile, his office is prepared to answer your call.
-Contact us to day to learn if dental implants are right for you!
+Whether you need to replace one tooth or all the teeth in your smile, his dental office is prepared to answer your call.
+Contact us to day to learn if dental implants in Hoover are right for you!

 Why Choose Moulton Dentistry for Dental Implants?